 Here's how many people have received a COVID-19 vaccine in Redwood County

-Redwood County has administered more than 2,723 doses of the COVID-19 vaccine, as cases continue to steadily rise in the state, according to data from the Minnesota Department of Health.
+Redwood County has administered more than 3,499 doses of the COVID-19 vaccine, as cases continue to rise in the state, according to data from the Minnesota Department of Health.

-"Vaccines are here and they're ramping up," Walz said during the announcement.
-"We're doing more than 100,000 doses a week.
-We're on our way to ending the pandemic."
+Last week, Gov. Tim Walz announced that Minnesotans have received more than 1 million doses of COVID-19 vaccine.

+“Every time a Minnesotan gets their shot, they are protecting themselves and moving our entire state closer to ending this pandemic," said Walz in a release last week.
+"We still need more vaccine from the federal government and we have a long road ahead, but we can truly see the light at the end of the tunnel."

-The five counties that have administered the highest number of COVID-19 vaccine doses as of February 19 are Dakota, Hennepin, Olmsted, Ramsey and St. Louis Counties.
+The five counties that have administered the highest number of COVID-19 vaccine doses as of Feb.
+25 are St. Louis, Olmsted, Dakota, Ramsey and Hennepin.

 How many people in Redwood County have received a COVID-19 vaccine?